tinkerbell/tinkerbell-docs/docs/services/osie.md

 # The concept of operating system installation environment

 An Operating System Installation Environment (OSIE) is the operating system shipped to the hardware you are provisioning.
 That operating system starts an application called tink-worker.
-At that point tink-worker will community to the Provisioner (tink-server) asking for a something to execute (a workflow).
+At that point tink-worker will communicate with the Provisioner (tink-server) asking for a something to execute (a workflow).

 Usually a workflow partition a disk and it installs an operating system that will be lately used as boot device, leaving the hardware with the desired operating system.